camRight/MetaCodeQuiz/README.md

 4. If a test-taker wanted to take "full-advantage" of their resources...
-In other words potentially <i>cheat</i> how would they do it?
+In other words potentially <i>cheat</i> on this test how would they do it?

 1. Eliminate the most improbable answers then make an educated guess.
 2. Ask their instructor/mentor.